DCMA LM Fort Worth hosts F-35 supplier summit

-Defense Contract Management Agency Lockheed Martin Fort Worth held an F-35 supplier summit April 4-6.
-Approximately 130 people attended the event.
-(Photo courtesy of Chris Hanoch, Lockheed Martin)
+FORT WORTH – Defense Contract Management Agency Lockheed Martin Fort Worth held an F-35 supplier summit here April 4-6.
+Approximately 130 people, including the DCMA director, Army Lt.
+Gen. David Bassett, attended the event.

+“This F-35 summit was the first of a few program specific deep dives to ensure DCMA is deliberating managing risk across major programs,” said Bassett.
+“The ultimate intent is to come away with a clear comparative understanding of our surveillance of major programs and hopefully rebalance efforts across the agency.
+The next summit is on the KC-46 (Pegasus), and I hope we take lessons learned from these efforts and mirror on the classified programs side to better inform decision making.”

+According to Air Force Col. Joseph Wimmer, DCMA LM Forth Worth commander, the summit “provided an opportunity for DCMA employees and F-35 stakeholders to discuss and assess acquisition support based on program risk and mission readiness.”

 |Date Taken: